Parquery/swagger-to/README.rst

 Here is a non-comprehensive list:

-* **anoynimous objects**.
+* **anonymous objects**.
 We do not support anonymous objects in the definitions.
 Please define all objects as top level definitions.

 * **parameters**.
 Go server and Python client support query, body, path and header parameters.